 Dedicated bladder features make it easy to stay hydrated.

 The stretch woven side pockets are equipped with Osprey's InsideOut compression straps.
 These compression straps allow you to secure the main compartment without compromising the function of the stretch mesh pockets.
 These pockets are great for smaller items, like sunscreen bottles, but they do prove problematic with some water bottles.
-The pockets are large enough to accommodate a traditional 1-liter wide mouth Nalgene, although the compression straps do raise some difficulty in getting the bottle back into the pockets without taking the pack off.
+The pockets are large enough to accommodate a traditional 1-liter wide mouth Nalgene, although the compression straps can snag easily, creating some difficulty in getting the bottle back into the pockets without taking the pack off.

 This pack held up well in all of the situations we tested it under.
 From the desert, snow, bushwhacking, to road biking and in-town commutes, this bag excelled without any signs of wear.